Joy-less/Holo/README.md

 Boxes are objects created with curly brackets.
 Rather than inheriting from a base type, they include multiple components.

+Both methods and variables are public by default.
+Methods have higher priority in dot notation, whereas variables have higher priority when named.

 ```
 cat := {
   include animal